knowledge-summary/programming-book-summary/designing-data-intensive-applications.md

 - Legal or regulatory requirements change
 - Growth of the system forces architectual changes

-Agile working pattern - test-driven development (TDD) and refactoring.
+Agile working pattern provides a framework for adapting to change, such as test-driven development (TDD) and refactoring.

 An application has
 - Functional requirements (what it should do, such as allowing data to be stored, retrieved, searched, and processed in various ways)
-- Nonfunctional requirements (general properties like security, reliability, compliance, scalability, compatibility, and maintainability))
+- Nonfunctional requirements (general properties like security, reliability, compliance, scalability, compatibility, and maintainability)

 # Chapter 2.
 Data Models And Query Language